Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     ```bash
    vitis_analyzer ./build/xclbin.run_summary
     ```
-   From the left panel, select **"Profile Summary"** and from the profile summary view, go to **"Kernels and Compute Units"** and you will see numbers as shown in the figure below:
+   From the left panel, select **"Profile Summary"** and from the profile summary view, go to **"Kernels and Compute Units"** and it will show numbers as shown in the figure below:

       ![](images/module_01/lab_05_idct/hwRunCuUtil.PNG)